16 Costs to Become a Real Estate Agent (Full Guide)

 Business cards are how people remember your services after a meeting.
 The classic card stock is cheaper in comparison to a ritzy gloss stock.
 So, when it comes to deciding on business cards, know the message you want to send.
 Business cards help people remember you, so the style, design, and integrity of the card should compliment you.

-One unspoken fee to becoming a real estate agent is the travel.
+One unspoken cost for real estate agents is the travel.
 Agents drive a lot.
 So, they will have to afford car insurance, gas, and car maintenance.
 If they don’t own a car, then they have public transit expenses.
 Additionally, there are plane tickets or other modes of transportation for national events, if applicable.

 Open house expenses include signs, drinks, snacks, and other nice amenities.
 This budget category can be wide or small depending on what scene you want to set for open house visitors.
 Consider the cost of signs, though.
 Signage can burn a hole in your budget because of their unexpected price.